 \section{Introduction}

 Machine learning algorithms are used in many exciting real data applications, but may have problems handling predictors with missing values.
-Many solutions have been proposed to deal with observations that are missing completely at random (MCAR).
+Imputation techniques were designed to handle data with missing value under the missing completely at random (MCAR) assumption.
 Since this is a restrictive assumption we propose a solution to missing values that uses the tree structure of Classification and Regression Trees (CART) to deal in an intuitive manner with observations that are missing in patterns which are not completely at random.

 Our proposed new tree construction procedure was inspired by a data set where the missing pattern of one subset of predictors could be perfectly explained by another subset (see Section \ref{ME}).
 A typical decision tree is an algorithm that partitions the predictor space based upon a predictor value, splitting it into two subspaces and repeats this process recursively.

 Our proposed algorithm is different as it allows the researcher to impose a structure on the variables available for the partitioning process.
 By doing so, we construct Branch-Exclusive Splits Trees (BEST).
 When a predictor $X_j$ contains missing values, we can use other predictors to identify the region where the predictor $X_j$ contains no missing value.